 CCS’s elementary student body grew and most Chilliwack Christian families opted to send their teens on a long bus ride to Abbotsford so they could continue their education at Abbotsford Christian Secondary School.

 In 1996, Mr. Doyle Smiens took over the leadership reigns and began articulating the need for a Christian middle and high school program in the upper Fraser Valley.
 The vision for this program was nurtured and grew among the parents and board members in both Chilliwack and Agassiz.
 Mission statements were debated and discussed, school plans were drawn, property was acquired and fundraising began.
 In 1998, a joint venture called Unity Christian School started operating a grade 7/8 middle school on campus at Agassiz Christian School.
 In 2001 the school moved into the new campus on Hack-Brown Road.
 The first graduating class of Unity Christian School walked across the stage in 2003 and in 2005 the Chilliwack Christian (Elementary) School changed its name to Unity Christian Elementary School.

-In 2006, Mr. Ed Noot became the new principal and a task force was established to look at facilities needs at Unity.
+In 2006, Mr. Ed Noot became the new System Principal and a task force was established to look at facilities needs at Unity.
 The task force recommended the sale of the elementary site on McNaught Road and the addition of a new elementary wing to the existing school on Hack-Brown Road.
 This proposal included the addition of 8 new classrooms for use by the middle/high school.
 This recommendation was approved by the Society in May 2007.

 In 2012, the building permit for the new addition was secured and Unity became Pre-K to 12 on one campus in the Spring of 2013.